What is Behavior Driven Development (BDD)?

 Key Takeaways

-Behavior driven development (BDD) is a development process that prioritizes collaboration between teams to help you get your site off the ground in a way that serves everyone involved.
+Behavior-driven development (BDD) is a development process that prioritizes collaboration between teams to help you build a site, app, or API in a way that serves everyone involved.
 When implementing a BDD process, a team is able to form a consistent, accessible language that can be understood by programmers and non-programmers alike.
-Test cases are written in natural language, and take into account your business’ values and user functionality.
+Test cases are written in natural language and take into account your business goals, user functionality, and expected outcomes.

-We at LoadView are invested in helping your business thrive in every department, so let’s learn a bit more about BDD, and see how BDD can help your team work together.
+We at LoadView are invested in helping your business thrive in every department, so let’s learn a bit more about BDD and see how BDD can help your team work together.

 behavior driven development